 ENVS 103.
 Environmental Studies: Science in Context.
 3 Hours.

 Students will explore the features that make science an important way of understanding the natural world.
-This exploration will focus on science-based topics and issues important in our contemporary world.
+This exploration will focus on sciencebased topics and issues important in our contemporary world.

 ENVS 150.
 Introduction to Earth System Science (with lab).
 4 Hours.
-Students will develop knowledge of Earth system components -- atmosphere, hydrosphere, lithosphere, biosphere, and exosphere -- with emphasis on their connections and interactions.
+Students will develop knowledge of Earth system components -atmosphere, hydrosphere, lithosphere, biosphere, and exosphere -with emphasis on their connections and interactions.
 They will use and integrate approaches of disciplinary sciences and mathematics to investigate physical and behavioral properties of Earth system components, as well as considering the human and social context (anthroposphere) in which environmental problems develop as the system is stressed.
 Students will develop skills in observation, investigation, analysis, team interaction and communication through field and laboratory experiences.

-ENVS 151.
+ENVS 160.
 Introduction to Sustainability Science (with lab).
 4 Hours.

-This course will introduce students to the study of sustainability science using theories, concepts, analytical frameworks, and research designs that further understanding of the dynamic interactions between social and ecological systems.
-The course develops a solutions-oriented understanding of sustainability issues and empowers students to take actions toward sustainability by focusing on campus systems (e.g., energy, food system, grounds, waste management).
+Examine the dynamic interactions between social and ecological systems.
+Study of theories, concepts, analytical frameworks, and research designs that develop an understanding of the dynamic relationships between complex social and environmental systems.
+A solutions-oriented introduction to basic quantitative analysis methods and builds these skills by investigating the sustainability of campus systems (e.g., energy, food system, grounds, waste management).

 ENVS 201.
-Introduction to Environmental Social Science, 3 Hours.
+Introduction to Environmental Social Science.
+3 Hours.